Personal Computer Purchase Recommendations

 - Video: 512 MB video card or better

 Printing is available from several locations on campus; however, each student will have a limited supply of free copies.
-When your free copies have been used, you may purchase additional copy points either online or at the PLU Concierge Desk.
-As an alternative, we recommend that students provide their own printers to avoid additional charges.
+When your free copies have been used, you may purchase additional copy points online.
+If your particular classes require excessive printing, we recommend that students consider purchasing their own printers to avoid additional charges.

 Product Warranty / Service and Support

-NOTE: Viruses and worms can be spread in a variety of ways including file sharing.
+NOTE: Viruses, worms and malware can be spread in a variety of ways including file sharing.
 Your assistance in protecting your computer is now required before you are able to access to the PLU network.
 In order to protect your computer, please do the following prior to moving to campus:

 - For Windows computers, go to http://update.microsoft.com on a regular basis to download critical operating system patches from Microsoft.